Health care

 Obstacles to access in practice

 The Ministry of Health operates a free hotline that provides limited distance interpretation services to temporary protection beneficiaries, doctors and pharmacists.
 However, the hotline does not provide any general counselling to beneficiaries about the healthcare system or assistance in obtaining appointments at hospitals.
-The Danish Refugee Council also operates a limited free hotline service providing interpretation services to Syrians in Arabic and Turkish for the purpose of facilitating interactions with health care providers.
-Türk Kızılay, for its part, provides an interpreter and a social worker under its Child Protection Centre project, who accompany children at hospitals in Ankara where needed.
 The Numune and Dışkapı State Hospitals in Ankara also have one interpreter each.

 Türk Kızılay also runs community centres providing services on health and protection.
-16 centres are currently operational.
-These centres identify the needs of temporary protection beneficiaries e.g. accessing health care, and also offer psycho-social support.[18]
+As of May 2023, 18 centres are currently operational.
+These centres identify the needs of temporary protection beneficiaries e.g. accessing health care, and offer psycho-social support.[16]
+These centers has reached a total of 1,999,278 people.[17]

-The new regulation on charging a contribution rate to Syrians refugees will impose a serious barrier to access to health but it may not be applied to vulnerable groups.[27]
-There was no further information in 2020 as to how this was being applied for different groups.
+The regulation on charging a contribution rate to Syrians refugees imposes a serious barrier to access to health but it is rarely applied to vulnerable groups.[20]

 [1] Article 27 TPR.